insanity54/ansible-ipfs/README.md

 ## Contributing

 Pull requests and new issues are very much appreciated!
+Thanks